Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 If you’re unsure of how the biodiversity net gain mandate will affect your planning application, the best thing to do would be to contact your local planning authority immediately.
 Then, if they indicate that your development will be significantly impacted, it would be strongly advisable to involve an expert ecologist as early as possible to check that your plans will suitably achieve BNG.

 If, for any reason, you are unable to gain the necessary clarity from your local planning authority, Natural England, DEFRA or the BSI should be able to provide you with accurate information.
-However, as Natural England, DEFRA and the BSI cover the entire country, your local planning authority would be more relevant as they will focus solely on the area you are looking to stage a development project.
+As all of these public bodies, regulators, organisations and authorities cover the entire country, however, your local planning authority would be more relevant as they will focus solely on the area you are looking to stage a development project.

 Biodiversity Net Gain Plans